ENGY200 – Introduction to Energy (I,II)

 Survey of renewable sources of energy.
 The basic science behind renewable forms of energy production, technologies for renewable energy storage, distribution, and utilization, production of alternative fuels, intermittency, natural resource utilization, efficiency and cost analysis and environmental impact.
 Prerequisite ENGY200.
 3 hours lecture, 3 semester hours.

 Study of economic theories of optimal resource extraction, market power, market failure, regulation, deregulation, technological change and resource scarcity.
-Economic tools used to analyze OPEC energy mergers, natural gas price controls and deregulation, electric utility restructuring, energy taxes, environmental impacts of energy use, government R&D programs, and other energy topics.
-Prerequisites: EBGN201 or EBGN311.
+Economic tools used to analyze OPEC, energy mergers, natural gas price controls and deregulation, electric utility restructuring, energy taxes, environmental impacts of energy use, government R&D programs, and other energy topics.
+Prerequisite: EBGN201 .
 3 hours lecture; 3 semester hours.
-Co-listed as EBGN330

 Survey of nuclear energy including basic physics of radiation and nuclear fission, basic nuclear reactor core design and operation, issues of reactor safety.
 Nuclear fuel, uranium resources, distribution, and fuel fabrication, conversion and breeding.
 Nuclear safety, nuclear waste, nuclear weapons and proliferation as well economic, environmental and political impacts of nuclear energy.
 Prerequisite: ENGY200.
 3 hours lecture; 3 semester hours.